Maybe if I’d watched more prison movies, it would be easier. Maybe I’d be better at this. At staying, successfully, on the outside.

 I am such a frequent offender that I am very familiar with my rights.
 I know that anything I say can and will be used against me.
 As during police interrogation, talking is a trap, and it is usually best at this point to take the fifth.
 There are just too many things that could go wrong.
 One of them seems friendly; perhaps they invite you for coffee, or ask your advice.
 You relax just a little, and before you know it, you have fallen into the trap: you accidentally made a suggestion, opined on what you think they should do, or got a little too real about the date they recently brought around.
 Maybe you asked, in a way they think is a told-you-so kind of way, if they remembered when you suggested last week to call the cable company so that it would be installed promptly, instead of waiting until the move-in was in progress.
 Or that you suggested they buy a full mattress, instead of a queen, since you know that a full can fit in the back of your minivan, while a queen will require a U-Haul.
 Maybe you noted that their outfit might have been regarded as a teensy bit unprofessional in your day, or asked how they plan to support themselves, or if that is a rash on their face.
 Maybe you couldn’t hold your tongue another second about that annoying thing they have done since they were five and you never dreamed would still be on your radar today.
 Any repeat offender would have known better.
 I should have known better.
 I should have known to keep my big snitching mouth shut.

 I know that I have the right to a speak to an attorney, and that one will be provided for me.
 The problem is that the only attorney on hand happens to be their father, who cannot be relied upon to provide a defense, as he is even more apt to be confined than I am.
 Sometimes they grant him a day pass, like when their teams are playing on our giant TV, or when they need help buying a car.
 Mostly, though, he’s a lifer.
-We used to cover for each other when the Heat came around, but y’know, it’s tough out there, and these days, every man for himself.
+We used to cover for each other when the Heat came around, but y’know, it’s tough out there, and these days, it’s every man for himself.
 I have to be careful about the company I keep.

 I check in regularly with my girlfriends and we are both parole officers and cellmates for each other.
 We keep each other on the straight and narrow, providing guidance and stability.
 We know each others’ rap sheets and we have all committed similar crimes, so we know how it is.
 We have been together on the outside, but we have been together on the inside, too, and we know the cold discomfort, the cell-block confessions, the long and lonely nights.
 We know how hard it is to stay out of trouble, to follow all of the rules.